Rent through a reputable agency to avoid tenancy scams.

 It’s a really good demonstration of why renting property through a reputable agent is the best idea.
 That way it’s easy to verify their claims, your deposit is safe and protected by law, and you won’t be needing to worry about whether or not your living situation is all above board.

 If you’re not having much luck with rental properties at the moment, one thing you can do is ring round letting agents who are operating in the area you’re looking to rent in, let them know the criteria you’re looking for in a property (number of rooms, garden, proximity to transport etc) and they can hold your contact details on file, and get in touch if something comes up that they think would be a good fit for you.
+Renting through a reputable agency is one of the best ways to avoid tenancy scams.

 If you’re currently looking for property to rent in West London, have a look at what we’ve got on offer at the moment by visiting our property search page.
 If you’re not having any luck finding something that’s suitable, get in touch with us and let us know what you’re looking for.